jfang5792/schedule-reservations/README.md

 A web application where users can search for and book reservations for melon tastings.

-### User flow:
+#### User flow:

-A user can log in by entering their username, pick a date, choose an optional time range, be shown all the available reservations that meet the criteria, then book an appointment of their choice.
+A user logs in, picks a date, chooses a date and time range (optional), be shown all the available reservations that meet the criteria, then book an appointment of their choice.
 If there are no reservations available, a message will be displayed indicating that.
 There is a page showing all reservations for a given user.

 #### Restrictions: